scrabbletank/farhome-rules/monstroustreasure.md

 |3/2|0/0|2/2|-2/0|0/0|0/0|

 ___
+***Undead.*** This creature is immune to Sleep and any attack, maneuver, or spell that Dazes or Stuns only inflicts those conditions if they rolled 2 or more criticals.

-***Undead.*** This creature gets 2 wounds per Stamina instead of 1.
-When taking lethal damage, as long as the attack did not crit roll a wound die.
+***Fortitude.*** When taking lethal damage as long as the attack was not a critical, roll a wound die.
 On blank the Zombie survives with 1 health.

 **Actions**